Engineering diagrams: the difference between pictorial and schematic diagrams

 Posted by: Lucid Content Team

-Professionals and do-it-yourselfers rely on engineering diagrams when they need to know what components are included in a system, where these components are located, and how they connect and interact with each other.
-After all, it’s much easier to scan and understand a visual representation of a system or a process flow than it is to read highly technical text describing the system or process.
+Professionals and DIY enthusiasts rely on engineering diagrams to understand what components are included in a system, where these components are located, and how they connect and interact with each other.
+Understanding a visual representation of a system or a process flow is often easier than reading highly technical text describing the system or process.

 Your level of expertise and what you are trying to accomplish will determine which type of diagram you will want to use.
 For example, a professional electrician may want to use a detailed schematic to track down and troubleshoot problems in an electrical system.
 On the other hand, if you are replacing a light switch in your kid’s bedroom, the simple pictorial diagram that accompanies the installation instructions is typically all you need to get the job done.

 In this article, we will discuss the differences between schematic diagrams and pictorial diagrams to help you determine which type of diagram will be best for your project.

 What is a pictorial diagram?

 A pictorial diagram uses pictures to represent the different components of a particular system.
 Pictorial diagrams can vary in level of detail.
 Some diagrams may have realistic pictures to make the various components easier to identify.
 Others might have simple sketches that can easily be understood by the average person working on a weekend project.

 Let's explore some pictorial diagrams that you may encounter.